By R.Davies, PhD・Nutrition

 Check your email for a quick confirmation.

 Yes, but you don’t want to eliminate cortisol.
 You need cortisol to wake up, to exercise, to fight infections and to respond to threats in your environment — read our article “What Is Cortisol: Hero or Villain?” for more info.
+What you want is for cortisol to follow its natural rhythm:

 Diet and supplement changes are most effective at reducing cortisol when levels are already mild to moderately high, typically due to stress, poor sleep, overtraining, poor general health, or an unhealthy lifestyle.

+They aren’t going to fix high cortisol if you have specific or serious medical conditions causing it — that’ll require a specialist healthcare.
+But bringing persistently high cortisol levels back to normal should have measurable benefits like improving your sleep, body composition, physical health and mental health.
 The goal is not to eliminate cortisol or suppress its normal, healthy short-term response to stress; rather, it is to bring your cortisol levels back under control.

-Confirming you definitely have high cortisol, meaning testing — meaning a blood, urine or hair follicle sample and an expensive test.
+Confirming you definitely have high cortisol means testing — this means a blood, urine or hair follicle sample and an expensive test.
+However, several symptoms suggest your cortisol is running too high:

 If you recognise several of these, it's worth discussing them with your doctor before making any significant lifestyle changes.

+When your blood sugar levels drop, your body will release cortisol (and some other hormones) to bring them back up.
 So, to avoid spiking your cortisol throughout the day, you need to avoid the large swings in your blood sugar levels when you eat.
 Do this by eating enough protein and fat at each meal, choosing fibre-rich, low-glycaemic carbohydrates, and avoiding ultra-processed foods.

+Increasing your carbohydrate intake (particularly when under stress) within a healthy, whole-food diet actually reduces cortisol, your stress levels and recovery from stress after being exposed to it [1][2].
 So, eating carbohydrate-rich whole foods like fruits, vegetables, legumes and wholegrains can be used to control your cortisol — especially for people who’re training hard or under quite a bit of stress already.
+Yes, this means that low-carbohydrate diets tend to increase your cortisol levels [3].

-Yes, this means that low-carbohydrate diets increase your cortisol levels [3].
 But the good news is that the increase in cortisol levels only lasts for about 3 weeks into the diet, and tends to return to normal after that — the cortisol increase doesn’t seem to be permanent.
+But, you may want to avoid (or minimise) exposing yourself to any extra stress if you’re planning on significantly reducing your carbohydrate intake.

 This also means that fasting and calorie-restriction diets increase cortisol levels [4].
-But again, over time, cortisol levels drift back to normal levels as your body adapts to being exposed to repeated fasts or low-calorie diets.
+But again, over time, your cortisol levels will drift back to normal levels as your body adapts to being exposed to repeated fasts or low-calorie diets.

 So, despite the positive effects on your body weight and health, fasting doesn’t lower your cortisol.
 In fact, skipping meals or one-off fasts will actually increase your cortisol by tanking your blood sugar levels.

 One diet that does lower your cortisol levels is the Mediterranean diet.
-It actually beats following standard dietary guidelines for lowering cortisol (as well as many other health benefits) [5].
+It actually beats following standard dietary guidelines for lowering cortisol (as well as having many other health benefits) [5].
+This makes sense because the Mediterranean diet is naturally rich in several cortisol-lowering nutrients like magnesium, omega-3s, plant polyphenols and vitamin C.

+Ashwagandha (or 'Withania somnifera') is probably the best (and maybe the only) supplement that meaningfully lowers cortisol [6].
 It also lowers stress, anxiety and improves sleep.
 For lowering cortisol, higher doses (500 to 600 mg/day standardised to 5% withanolides) are more effective than to lower-doses (under 300 mg/day).
+There are loads of other supplements that have been shown to lower cortisol.

-Supplementation of magnesium, boron, fish oil and omega-3s, green and black tea extracts, amino acids or amino acid combinations (tryptophan, ornithine, lysine, arginine), and a dozen different plant extracts that have antioxidant and/or anti-inflammatory properties [7][8].
+Magnesium, boron, fish oil and omega-3s, green and black tea extracts, amino acids (e.g, tryptophan, ornithine, lysine, arginine), and a dozen other plant extracts that have antioxidant and/or anti-inflammatory properties [7][8].
+However, they do not have the same level of consistent evidence as ashwagandha does.
+So we cannot recommend them at the moment for specifically lowering cortisol.

 Caffeine from your morning coffee keeps your cortisol high by delaying the normal decline that occurs after you wake.
 Consuming caffeine later in the day also prevents the cortisol from decreasing to normal levels around bedtime.
+Your cortisol response to stress also increases if you are caffeinated.
+It is thought to directly stimulate cortisol release, so you're best avoiding caffeine if you want to keep your cortisol levels low [7].

 Some people tend to turn to the bottle when stressed.
 However, alcohol actually increases your cortisol levels by keeping them high.
 Regular drinkers also have higher cortisol levels even if they haven’t drunk anything, suggesting that alcohol affects their cortisol control systems [9].
+It also negatively affects your sleep, which could drive your cortisol levels even higher.
+Like caffeine, you are best avoiding it.

+Oily fish will provide omega-3s.
+Eating a wide variety of colourful fruits and vegetables will provide enough phytonutrients, vitamins and minerals.
 You can then use supplements when you are deficient in any food group or can’t attain enough of it from your diet.
 If you want to keep your cortisol low, you’re best off avoiding caffeine and alcohol as well.

-Yes, magnesium reduces your cortisol levels [10].
+Yes.
+Magnesium reduces your cortisol levels [10].
 You can get magnesium from nuts, seeds, dark chocolate, legumes and leafy greens.

 Possibly.
 Although it seems to decrease stress levels, it does not consistently lower cortisol levels across different studies.
 Research is ongoing on this supplement.